ponychievements/ponychievements/README.md

 <a href="https://github.com/lovingl3tters">@lovingl3tters</a> is ponytown’s caporegime !

-<a href="https://github.com/bassiebloomingtonofficial">@bassiebloomingtonofficial</a> is bassie bloomington !
+<a href="https://github.com/bassiebloomingtonofficial">@bassiebloomingtonofficial</a> is ponytown’s bassie bloomington !

+<a href="https://github.com/coal-irl">@coal-irl</a> is ponytown’s coal the rock !